Video Game: Planescape: Torment

 - "World of Cardboard" Speech: You get a few of these opened up to you if you confront the Transcendent One with the right stats or under the right circumstances, some of them very satisfying and all of them leading to the enemy being talked to death in some form or another.

 The Nameless One:If there is anything I have learned in my travels across the Planes, it is that many things may change the nature of a man.
 Whether regret, or love, or revenge or fear - whatever you believe can change the nature of a man, can.
 I've seen belief move cities, make men stave off death, and turn an evil hag's heart half-circle.
 This entire Fortress has been constructed from belief.
 Belief damned a woman, whose heart clung to the hope that another loved her when he did not.
 Once, it made a man seek immortality and achieve it.
 And it has made a posturing spirit think it is something more than a part of me.

-You Didn't Ask: If the player asks Morte or Dak'kon why they never told you where the entrance to the Fortress of Regrets was, they'll reply that you didn't ask, and that they didn't know the significance of the place.
+- You Didn't Ask: If the player asks Morte or Dak'kon why they never told the player character where the entrance to the Fortress of Regrets was, they'll reply that he didn't ask, and that they didn't know the significance of the place.